fredgibbs/fredgibbs.github.io/courses/food-diet-health.md

 ### 1: National Implications of Chocolate
 {::options parse_block_html="true" /}
 <div>

 #### MON
+Course introduction; Some philosophical discussion about the nature of diet and health; Historical discussion of premoden diet as described in _Galen on Food and Diet_.

+#### WED
+Brian Cowan, "New Worlds and New Tastes," 1-17.

+#### FRI
 Teresa L. Dillinger, [et al.] “Food for the Gods: cure for humanity?
 A cultural history of the medicinal and ritual use of chocolate,” *Journal of Nutrition* 130 (2000): 2057-2072.

-#### WED
-Marcy Norton, “Tasting Empire: Chocolate and the European Internalization of Mesoamerican Aesthetics,” *The American Historical Review* 111.3 (2006): 660–691.

-#### FRI
-Nathan Nunn and Nancy Qian, "The Columbian Exchange: A History of Disease, Food, and Ideas,” *Journal of Economic Perspectives* 24.2 (Spring 2010).
+Presentations: The history of chocolate according to the internet

 </div>